INFORMATION_SCHEMA provides access to database

 Because some MySQL objects are represented as files, searches in

-by file system case sensitivity.
-For more information, see
+affected by file system case sensitivity.
+For more information,

-is intended as a more consistent way to provide access to the
+statement is intended as a more consistent way to provide access

 SHOW TABLES, and so forth).
 Using